 CPM Formulas

-Critical Path Method — All Formulas
+Critical Path Method: All Formulas

 The Critical Path Method uses two passes through the network to calculate all scheduling values.
+I used these exact formulas on every schedule I built in the UAE, sometimes by hand before software made it easy.

-Forward Pass — Early Start
+Forward Pass: Early Start

 ES = max(EF of all predecessors)

-For start tasks with no predecessors, ES = 0.
+For start tasks with no predecessors, ES equals 0.
 For all other tasks, ES is the latest Earliest Finish of all its predecessor tasks.
 This ensures all predecessor work is complete before the task begins.

-Forward Pass — Early Finish
+Forward Pass: Early Finish

 EF = ES + Duration

-Backward Pass — Late Finish
+Backward Pass: Late Finish

 LF = min(LS of all successors)

-Backward Pass — Late Start
+Backward Pass: Late Start

 LS = LF − Duration